Global Forecasting Models: Comparative Analysis of Single and Multi-Series Forecasting Modeling

 ✎ Note

-For a more detailed exploration of time series model validation, readers are encouraged to consult the Backtesting user guide for a comprehensive perspective of the validation process.
+For a more detailed explanation of time series model validation, readers are encouraged to consult the Backtesting user guide.
 For more information about calendar features and cyclical encoding visit Calendar features and Cyclical features in time series.

 To train the models, search for optimal hyperparameters, and evaluate their predictive performance, the data is divided into three separate sets: training, validation, and test.